Erik Sowinski

-Erik Sowinski (born December 21, 1989) is an American middle-distance runner.
-He competed in the 800 metres event at the 2014 IAAF World Indoor Championships and 2015 World Championships.
-He holds the former American indoor record in the 600 meters.
+Erik Sowinski (born December 21, 1989) is an American middle-distance runner, who specializes in the 800 metres.
+He won a bronze medal in the event at the 2016 World Indoor Championships, and he is a three-time national champion.
+He also formerly held the American indoor record in the 600 meters.
+Sowinski has garnered recognition for pacing other athletes to fast times, often in high-profile competitions.

-Early life
+Early life and career

-Sowinski was born on December 21, 1989 in Waukesha, WI to Bryan and Jane Sowinski.
+Sowinski was born on December 21, 1989, in Waukesha, Wisconsin, to Bryan and Jane Sowinski.
 He has two younger siblings, Andy and Emily.
 Running for Waukesha West High School, Erik won the 800m at the 2008 WIAA Wisconsin State Meet.

-Running career

-Collegiate

-Sowinski attended and ran for University of Iowa up until his graduation in 2012.
-He set his school's 800-meter record at 1:45.90 when he placed second overall at the 2012 NCAA Division I Outdoor Track and Field Championships.
-Additionally, Sowinski accumulated five All-American titles while at University of Iowa.
+In college, Sowinski competed for the University of Iowa from 2009 until 2012.
+He set his school's 800-meter record at 1:45.90 when he placed second at the 2012 NCAA Division I Outdoor Track and Field Championships.
+Sowinski accumulated five All-American titles while at University of Iowa.